 Have you ever noticed how your local retail store is constantly rearranging where certain items are located?
 This is an old marketing technique that has been given new life with the emergence of computer vision technology!

 This allows them to carefully place promotional or discounted items in locations where they know customers are going to almost always end up walking or standing by.
-This means more sales for them and an easier time finding exactly what you need for you.

 8. Predictive Maintenance